 Development of the SPA Management Procedure.

-Allocation Framework: Develop recommendations for a framework on how the Commission allocates the overall TAC/TAE for the [fishery], [all the fisheries in the region [catching South Pacific Albacore] (taking into account the interests and aspirations of SIDS and Participating Territories and impacts of climate change), and the actions required to achieve biological and economic [stability] [viability] in the fishery.
+Allocation Framework: Develop recommendations for a framework on how the Commission allocates the overall TAC/TAE for South Pacific Albacore (taking into account the interests and aspirations of SIDS and Participating Territories and impacts of climate change), and the actions required to achieve biological and economic viability in the fishery.

 c.
 Development of a new CMM.